LanceMatch/LanceMatch/_posts/2015-03-28-stay-creative.md

 Setting time aside every week to simply work for oneself keeps your passion for freelancing alive.
 Avoid burning out by staying true to what you love to do.

->Side projects are absolutely necessary for creatives that don’t want to stagnate.
+>"Side projects are absolutely necessary for creatives that don’t want to stagnate."<br />
 - Paul Jarvis

 ## Showcase yourself.